3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/homework/unit_01/javaScript/progress-bar/README.md

   1.  git add and git commit one more time
   2. Push your code to your fork of the class repo.
-  3. Add a link to the schoology, to the unit_01, week 2 link.
+  3. Add a link on Schoology to your homework.

   The submission should include: